dhlee-project/BackwardSearch/README.md

 ## Visualization Example
 We provide a code to visualize the result of our test query set
+- dataset : wikiart|APY|CUB
+- category_type : stylegenre|category|birds
+- query_key : index of test query dataset
+- inverse_lambda : the value of the search intense (the higher the value, the less the search results reflect the condition)
 ~~~
 # APY dataset with a bird class condition
 python E2.Model-Query-Visualization.py --encoder_model convnext_base --encoding_size 256 --dataset_name wikiart --category_type stylegenre --inverse_lambda 1.1 --query_key 100